Urban renewal in Sydney: Background

 Since the early 1900s, Sydney has experienced rounds of urban renewal that continued to the 21st century with new plans and projects that contribute to the city's changing urban landscape.
 Sydney's urban redevelopment reflects the cycles of economic growth, with rapid housing development in periods of expansion, followed by the rise of poverty and misery in times of economic downturn.
 With the gold rush in the 1850s which later coincided with the 1860s depression, the inner-city slums of Glebe, The Rocks, Paddington, Surry Hills and Ultimo were born.

 Suburban living was reserved for the affluent and wealthy, which accounted for 4.29 percent of the colony (a population of 5,543 people) in 1843.
 As the number of middle-class and bourgeois increased, so did the number of people living in Sydney suburbia where suburbanites made up 24.5 percent of the colony (a population of 275,631) in 1891.
 The Victorian-era terrace houses that feature in some of Sydney's inner-city areas, were constructed as part of the building boom in the 1880s and featured 4-5 rooms with primitive features that were ahead of their time.
 At the end of the 19th century, inner-city living was no longer desirable as the suburbs became more accessible with the development and expansion of the Sydney railway network, leaving the terraces to despair.
 With the 1900 outbreak of the bubonic plague in Darling Harbour, the waterfront working-class slums that surrounded (including Millers Point and The Rocks) were razed and slated for renewal, due to the century-old unregulated building practices in place and poor sanitation.
 These areas were later redeveloped into warehouses and port facilities; marking the first of three rounds (later in the 1920s and 1960-70s) of redevelopment and slum clearing in Sydney.

-Following the Second World War, there was an influx of immigrants that tripled Sydney's population and brought rise to the "Australian dream" of living in a suburban home on a quarter acre block.
-As Sydney's population grew, the city continued to sprawl to the west and south-west, where new "garden suburbs" were developed 50km from the city centre.
+Following World War II, there was an influx of immigrants that tripled Sydney's population and brought rise to the "Australian dream" of living in a suburban home on a quarter acre block.
+As Sydney's population grew, the city continued to sprawl to the west and south-west, where new "garden suburbs" were developed 50 km from the city centre.
 In the 1970s, workplaces and inner-city factories started to move to the suburbs and commuting to the city started to lose its appeal.
 The inner-city slums were steadily redeveloped as professionals moved in, creating mixed communities that included the older working class, remnants of the underclass and light industry and service vendors.
 In the 21st century, living in these inner-city areas had become highly sought after and waves of gentrification have elevated house prices and transformed these former slums to cosmopolitan and trendy mixed precincts.